 Kansas Court of Appeals.
 Judge Ice was the organizing judge for the Harvey County CASA (Court-appointed Special Advocate), Multi-Disciplinary Team, and CRB (Citizens Review Board).
 He served as president of the Harvey County Bar Association and also served four years on the Board of Editors of the Journal of the Kansas Bar Association.
 Judge Ice is a member of the American Bar Association, the Kansas Bar Association, the Harvey County Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Phi Legal Fraternity.
+He serves currently as assigned judge in the Ninth Judicial District.
 He has served on the Commission on Judicial Qualifications since July 1994.

 The Honorable Jennifer Jones is the Administrative Judge for the City of Wichita Municipal Court.
 Prior to being appointed to this position, she served as a district judge in the Juvenile Division of the 18th Judicial District for eight years.
 When elected to that position, she became the first African American female district court judge in the history of the State of Kansas.
 She obtained a Bachelor's Degree in Social Work from the University of Missouri-Columbia in 1982.
 She received her Juris Doctorate Degree from the University of Oklahoma in May 1985.
 Jones began her career as an Assistant District Attorney in Muskogee, Oklahoma.
 Upon her return to Wichita in May 1988, she became associated with the law firm of Bruce & Davis and became a partner in January 1992.
 She maintained an active general practice in the areas of commercial, juvenile, family, bankruptcy, and probate law.
 Judge Jones has served as an assigned panel member of the Kansas Court of Appeals.
-She is an active member of the community, serving on the Board of Directors for the YWCA and the YMCA Community Development Board.
-She is also a member of the Wichita Chapter of Links, Inc. and Jack and Jill of America.
+She is an active member of the community, serving on the Board of Directors for the YMCA Community Development Board, President of the Wichita Chapter of Links, Inc., and a member of the Air Capital Wichita Chapter of Jack and Jill of America.
 She has been a member of the Commission since May 1999.